 Matching Columns

-) for related records.
-These restrictions allow to filter reference column values in the One-To-Many relation or to filter details in the Many-To-Many relation.
+When a relation is created, you can set additional restrictions (Match Conditions) for related records.
+These restrictions allow you to filter reference column values in a One-to-Many relation or filter detail records in a Many-to-Many relation.

 Match Conditions

 are needed when a dependent dropdown is created.
-Let’s imagine that a database contains three tables: Contacts, States and Cities.
+Let’s imagine that a database contains three tables: Contacts, States, and Cities.

 To make the City reference column dropdown dependent on the State value, you should add the Match Conditions

-to the relation between the Contacts and Cities table.
+to the relation between the "Contacts" and "Cities" table.

-Click the Setup
+Click the

-link in the top right corner of the window.
+link in the top right corner of the window. -

-Select a table you need.
+Select the table you need.

-From the setup menu select Tables
+From the setup menu, select

-between tables.
+between tables. -

-Select an appropriate relation and click the Edit
+Select the appropriate relation and click the

 button.

-Click on the New
+Click the

-button in the Match Conditions
+button in theMatch Conditions

 section:

-In the Condition
+In the

 field, select a condition.
 You can choose one of the following conditions: